PulkitSharmaQB/my-website/README.md

-updated the readme file
+update the readme file for rebase

-updated locally